-Example: you’ve read that hospitalization is covered up to 100% and therefore you think that your plastic surgeon will be reimbursed.
-However, if you read the exclusions, you will note that plastic surgeon can eventually be covered only in certain cases (as a result of an accident for example).
+Example: you’ve read that hospitalization is covered up to 100%.
+Thus, you think that your plastic surgeon will be reimbursed.
+However, if you read the exclusions, you will note that plastic surgeon can eventually be covered only in certain cases.
+As a result of an accident, for example.

+Also pay attention to the wording when reading exclusions and procedures.
 For a better understanding and for legal reasons, main and technical words are defined.
-You should find these definitions in the General Conditions or the Beneficiary Guide.
-It is probably much better for you and less risky to know what is covered and excluded instead of having a too large “grey zone”.
+You should find these definitions in the General Conditions, and/or the Beneficiary Guide.
+It is probably much better for you and less risky to know what is covered and what is excluded.
+In fact, this reduce the “grey zone” for expatriates insurances.

 Expatriates insurances: pay attention to the local regulation